root-project/root/README.md

                         the overall test fails.

     POSTCMD             Command to be executed after the macro or the executable.
-                        Only the return code is ckecked.
+                        Only the return code is checked.

     OUTCNVCMD           Possibility to process the output before is given to the diff utility to check it against the reference file.